gurishaansingh/Induction-Program/README.md

 Our first speaker Dr. Amit Kamra (Incharge- Digital Marketing Club) gave us some valuable tips of marketing.

 #### 3:00 PM to 4:00 PM -
 Expert lecture by Mrs. Shaffy Makkar on topic "Millet Super Food".
 She gave a general overview of Millets.
-She told us about the benefits of the different Millets and the different methods to cook different types of Millets
+She told us about the benefits of the different Millets and the different methods to cook different types of Millets.

 ### DAY 5 (06-08-2025)